Writer/Surfer

 Pros: Super light, most comfortable on the list

-Cons: Not ideal for sandy beach days
+Cons: Price, not ideal for sandy beach days

 Sizing Recommendation: For half sizes, size down to the nearest size at least